siemens/wfx/docs/operations.md

 3. The server then initiates a stream of job events in the response body, allowing clients to receive instant updates.

 **Note**: To prevent the connection from being closed due to inactivity (e.g., when no job events occur), periodic keep-alive events are sent during such idle periods.
-This ensures the connection remains open, avoiding closure by, e.g., proxies or the kernel.
+This ensures that the connection remains open, preventing closure by proxies, the kernel, or other entities since it may not be possible to control all involved parties.
-These keep-alive events are technically comments (as defined in the SSE specification) and must be ignored by clients.
+The keep-alive events are technically comments (as defined in the SSE specification) and must be ignored by clients.

 #### Event Format Specification